openstack/nova/doc/source/policy_enforcement.rst

 different files.
 Then deployer will more clear for which rule he can set for specific API.
 The rules can be grouped as below:

-  * policy.conf: It only contains the generic rule, like:
+  * policy.json: It only contains the generic rule, like:

 ::
     "context_is_admin":  "role:admin",